-For Si-spheres, XRF is utilized to measure the surface density, i.e. the mass deposition (ng/cm2), of the oxygen present in the surface layer.
-Since the in-house x-ray source is not stable enough for element quantification, the synchrotron radiation-based reference-free X-ray fluorescence analysis [17]-[20] is employed for the direct determination of the mass deposition of oxygen.
-With this technique, the mass deposition of oxygen from 5 SiO2 reference samples with the nominal thickness ranging from 2 nm to 10 nm are measured at BESSY II.
-The combined XRF/XPS surface analysis system is used to measure the fluorescence intensities of oxygen and silicon to obtain the intensity ratio between O kα (525 eV) and Si kα (1740 eV) from the 5 SiO2 reference samples.
-According to Sherman’s equation, the correlation of the mass deposition in relation to its fluorescence radiation of O kα/(Si kα) is given:
+For Si spheres, XRF is utilised to measure the surface density, i.e. the mass deposition (ng/cm2), of the oxygen present in the surface layer.
+Since the in-house X-ray source is not stable enough for element quantification, a synchrotron radiation-based reference-free X-ray fluorescence analysis [17]-[20] is employed for the direct determination of the mass deposition of oxygen.
+With this technique, the mass deposition of oxygen from five SiO2 reference samples with a nominal thickness ranging from 2 nm to 10 nm are measured at BESSY II, Berlin.
+The combined XRF/XPS surface-analysis system is used to measure the fluorescence intensities of oxygen and silicon to obtain the intensity ratio between O kα (525 eV) and Si kα (1740 eV) from the reference samples.
+According to Sherman’s equation, the correlation of the mass deposition in relation to its fluorescence radiation of O kα/(Si kα) is given as